7SAIF/destiny-framework/python/docs/Destiny2Api.md

 api_instance = swagger_client.Destiny2Api()
 character_id = 789 # int | The id of the character to retrieve.
 destiny_membership_id = 789 # int | The Destiny membershipId of the user to retrieve.
-membership_type = 'membership_type_example' # str | A valid non-BungieNet membership type.
+membership_type = 56 # int | A valid non-BungieNet membership type.
 count = 56 # int | Number of rows to return (optional)
-mode = 'mode_example' # str | A filter for the activity mode to be returned.
+mode = 56 # int | A filter for the activity mode to be returned.
 None returns all activities.
 See the documentation for DestinyActivityModeType for valid values, and pass in string representation. (optional) page = 56 # int | Page number to return, starting with 0. (optional)

 try: